aronp/CMST/README.md

 This window is an implementation of **CMST (Cosh Moment Sturm Transform)**.
 Unlike standard windows which are often heuristic curve-fits, the CMST window is constructed as a **Geometric Mollifier** with three rigorous guarantees:

 1.  **Analytically Sound ($C^\infty$):**
-    The function is infinitely differentiable with no discontinuities in any derivative $f^{(n)}$.
+    The function is infinitely differentiable with no discontinuities in any derivative.
 This eliminates the "spectral ringing" and mechanical jerk caused by piecewise functions like the Planck-taper or Tukey window.

 2.  **Zero-Preserving :**
     Derived from CMST theorey, the kernel guarantees the preservation of realness in the signal chain.
 It does not introduce artificial complex roots (phantom oscillations) into the passband.